 Look through the list below and choose what is appropriate for you.
 Develop your keywords based on the following categories of information:

 Most people don't think of their names as important keywords, but in these days of search engines and social media...

+Use the best location for you, but DO have a specific location because using a country is too generic.
+Not having a location will handicap you in most searches.
 If appropriate for your location, use both city and state plus regional names -- like Oakland, CA, and East Bay Area, or Manhattan and New York City -- so your profile is in the search results for either.

 If you speak more than one language, make it clear the languages that you can speak.
 Also indicate your level of proficiency -- from "native" through "basic" or "elementary" and whether you can read, write, and/or speak the languages.

 If your GPA is above average, and you are looking for your first job after college, include your GPA.

-The title for the job that you want next, preferably the version(s) used by your target employers is a very important set of keywords.
+The title for the job that you want next, preferably the version(s) used by your target employers, is a very important set of keywords.

 Specify your industry (current or target): civil engineering, mechanical engineering, management consulting, market research, medical devices, nanotechnology, biotechnology, healthcare, and so on.